 No Win No Fee Dental Negligence Claims

 Garratts Solicitors have over 30 years' experience in helping people to obtain compensation when planned treatment has gone wrong.
-We offer a free first consultation and the majority of our cases are funded by a 'No Win No Fee' Agreement so there's no financial risk to you.
+We offer a no-obligation, initial consultation and the majority of our cases are funded by a 'No Win No Fee' Agreement so there's no financial risk to you.

 We have offices in Oldham, Ashton, Newton Heath, Radcliffe, Stalybridge and Worsley and you can be seen at any of these offices to suit you.
 Alternatively, we can offer a home or hospital visit for people who are unable to attend our offices.